 - Lavender soap, really?
 Yes studies show the aroma of lavender will increase the producing of alertness in the brain and resulting in more energy.

 - Quit smoking.
 Smoking affects the oxygen in your body and nicotine is responsible for trying to get to sleep and it also lowers your energy levels very quickly.

 - Singing.
 Listening to your favorite upbeat music as I mentioned previously is great, but singing to it amplifies the levels of energy big time.
 Go ahead and sing me a tune!

 - Gardening.
 It’s fun if you enjoy gardening and while it relaxes you, you’re getting a form of exercise that adds to your energy levels once again.

 - Color of light?
 It’s dark at night when you sleep because bright light keeps you awake.
 Blue light will give you more of the energy boost so try blue light during the day for a pick-me-up.

-Do you have more energy now?
+How to Get More Energy With Diabetes is clear now?
 I hope so.
-Energy and diabetes are connected because diabetes can lower your energy.
 So as you have hopefully learned, there are many ways to boost your energy and also ways to prevent energy vampires from zapping you of your energy.
 It’s all about change and I want you to have more energy and be healthy.
 Now if you want to really lower your blood sugar and you’re having a hard time doing it, then this works the best!